PlatanosVerdes/Minesweeper/README.md

 # :boom: Minesweeper :boom:

-Minesweeper game somewhat shabby, but entertaining, you can save and open your games
+Minesweeper game somewhat shabby, but entertaining.
+You can save and open your games.

 ![Imagen](BUSCAMINAS.gif)